 CRJ 1000.
 Introduction To Criminal Justice.
 3 hrs.

-This course provides an overview and integration of major concepts, assumptions, developments, and approaches of the criminal justice system, including police, courts, corrections and legislative control.
+This course provides an overview and integration of major concepts, assumptions, developments, and approaches of the criminal justice system, including; law enforcement, the courts, corrections, and legislative control.
 Current events and developments in the criminal justice system will be emphasized.
 IAI: CRJ 901.

 CRJ 1030.
 Juvenile Delinquency.
 3 hrs.

 This course deals with juvenile offender theory and the etiology of deviant behavior.
-Juvenile procedures and alternative dispositions are examined.
+The juvenile justice system, sentencing practices, and alternative dispositions are examined.
 IAI: CRJ 914.

 CRJ 1070.
 Corrections in America.
 3 hrs.

 The purpose of this course is to examine the philosophical and theoretical study of the American correctional process: including a critique of assumptions, policies, and practices of present correctional institutions and consideration of strategies for implementation of change.
-Prerequisite: CRJ 1000.
 IAI: CRJ 911.